 “Test results are displayed on the user’s phone within 12 minutes of completing the test.”

 A home test for COVID and flu will help people quarantine if they are positive.
 That will reduce the spread of these viral infections.

 There are antiviral drugs against influenza.
 As a result, a rapid diagnosis could allow a physician to prescribe a medication such as oseltamivir (Tamiflu) or baloxavir (Xofluza) to speed recovery.

-If the FDA approves the first oral drug for COVID-19, molnupiravir, it should be taken early in the infection.
+Any oral drug for COVID-19, such as Paxlovid or molnupiravir, works best when taken early in the infection.
 A home test for COVID could help make that possible!